jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/tech-guidelines.md

 ## Digital calendar

 - You _must_ have a calendar with your course due dates on it.
-If you don't use one, [:set it up right away](#x-calendar).
+If you don't currently use one, [:set it up right away](#x-calendar).

 # :x calendar

-I don't know a single student who has missed an assignment who DID use a calendar (i.e., students who forget to submit are always those that don't use and/or check their calendars).
+Every student I have had who forgot to submit an asssignment was one who didn't use a calendar.
+Some relied on memory; others had a to-do list.
 Your life may have worked just fine without a calendar until now.
-It won't in the future.
+Now you need one.
 Set up a calendar, put all assignment due dates on it right at the beginning of the semester, check the calendar daily, and if your calendar is electronic, make sure to set up a default one-day advance reminder for assignment due dates.

 # :x chat